 That answer fits my current state of mind, and upon reflection, I realize that I am entering a new phase in my life.
-I used to be stuck in jobs I did not like or hang with people who didn’t really click with me.
+I used to be stuck in jobs I did not like or hang out with people who didn’t really click with me.
 I used to be the guy who couldn’t say no, that person who would rather follow others and just settle for whatever others decide.
-That wasn’t always the case, but somehow it happened with stuff that mattered, the decisions that would impact my future and my happiness.
+It wasn’t always like this, but somehow it happened with stuff that mattered, the decisions that would impact my future and my happiness.

 At some point, I don’t remember why exactly, I started to change.
 When I didn’t agree with something, I would say it.
 When a job wasn’t as advertised, I’d quit.
 When a person who called me a friend didn’t behave as such, I would move on.
 It’s not something I did because I made it my mission to change my life for the better.
 It just happened, I guess I was just fed up with feeling disappointed.
 But yeah, at some point I noticed the change, and it didn’t bother me, that new me was actually getting things done to pave my path towards a fulfilling life.